discordjs/guide/guide/improving-dev-environment/pm2.md

 ```

 ::: tip
-The `pm2 start` command can take more optional parameters, but only these two are relevant to us.
+The `pm2 start` command can take more optional parameters, but only these two are relevant.
 If you want to see all the parameters available, you can check the documentation of pm2 [here](https://pm2.io/doc/en/runtime/reference/pm2-cli/).
 :::

 Once the process launches with pm2, you can run `pm2 monit` to monitor all console outputs from the processes started by pm2.
 This accounts for any `console.log()` in your code or outputted errors.